 Did you know you could make mashed potatoes and freeze them?
 I did not until today but guess what?
 I plan to do this tomorrow!
 Growing up I could always tell the difference between real and dehydrated mashed potatoes.
 I would not eat the latter.

 I understand now why my mother didn’t make real potatoes very often (though she did not make the prepackaged stuff either).
 What a great way to be able to provide a hearty, homestyle side and not have to spend as much time on it – no matter if it is Thanksgiving or not!

 This one has a funny story behind it.
-When our daughter was sixteen months old, I made applesauce muffins with a dollop of raspberry jelly in the middle, for Thanksgiving morning.
+When our daughter was 16 months old, I made applesauce muffins with a dollop of raspberry jelly in the middle, for Thanksgiving morning.

 I chose to make that recipe instead of having a side dish because I knew my grandmother-in-law was going to be busy preparing the Thanksgiving feast that she wouldn’t be as worried about breakfast.

 The problem was that our daughter decided she didn’t want to eat anything else besides those muffins the entire day.
 So we had a feast and she had – muffins.